MY EXPERIENCE WITH E-MOTORS THUS FAR

 I like the fact that I am no longer tied into a proprietary system like BionX.
 The battery I have now is a 20aH and it costs about 40% or less than what BionX was charging for their 11.6aH battery.
 With BionX being in bankruptcy I don’t know what the future holds for BionX customers.
 Right now they have shut down operations and let their 80 employees go.
 They are looking for an investor/new ownership.
 I wish them success as I would hate to see all their many customers left with a hub motor system with no support nor parts to keep them operating.
 I have a couple of friends who have BionX.
 At this point in time I am just glad I returned my BionX unit and got a full refund.
 I am not faced with this concern like my friends are.
 Perhaps someone will start rebuilding BionX batteries and selling them … if that is permitted.
 If only BionX could survive and get away from this proprietary nonsense which got them into this trouble.

-Posted on March 27, 2018, in electric motorized trikes, motorized trikes, pedal assist, tadpole trikes and tagged Bionx, BionX bankruptcy, BionX hub motor, e-motors, eZee hub motor, Golden Motor Magic Pie Edge hub motor, Golgen Motor, tadpole trikes.
+Posted on March 27, 2018, in e-trikes, electric motorized trikes, pedal assist, tadpole trikes and tagged Bionx, BionX bankruptcy, BionX hub motor, e trike, e-motors, eZee hub motor, Golden Motor Magic Pie Edge hub motor, Golgen Motor, tadpole trikes.
 Bookmark the permalink.
-Leave a comment.
+2 Comments.